Amaranthus caudatus [am-uh-RANTH-us, kaw-DAH-tus] means everlasting flower with a tail.

 It is a fast-growing annual flowering plant species of the family Amaranthaceae (Amaranth plant).

-It is believed to be native to the higher altitude regions in northern Bolivia, Ecuador, and Peru; the exact origin of pendant amaranth is uncertain.
+It is believed to be native to the higher altitude regions in northern Bolivia, Ecuador, and Peru; the exact origin of Amaranth is uncertain.

 Amaranthus caudatus has a long history of cultivation.